50+ Simple Ways to Bring Back a 90s Childhood

 3. Encourage drawing, building, and creating without instructions

-4. Let them make up their own games
+4. Let them make up their own games (remember ~ the action figures and retro toys we had that encouraged that imagination!)

 5. Limit highly stimulating shows and fast-paced media